About Spark Climate Solutions

 - At least 4 overlapping work hours with US Pacific time work day (9a-5pm PT).

 As with all positions at Spark Climate Solutions, this will be 100% remote.
 Employees can work anywhere within the United States, or internationally with approval.
 Our center of gravity is in the SF Bay Area, with a possible option (not requirement) of some in-person work later in 2022.

 These are all full-time positions with benefits.
 The salary range is $150,000-$200,000 / year.
-In addition, Spark Climate Solutions provides exceptional benefits including flexible PTO, sick time, holidays, generous health insurance coverage, and full-covered dental/vision/life insurance, and parental leave
+In addition, Spark Climate Solutions provides exceptional benefits including flexible PTO, sick time, holidays, generous health insurance coverage, 401(k) with employer match, and full-covered dental/vision/life insurance, and parental leave